Emergence of Periodic Potential for Point Defects in a 2D Hexagonal Colloidal Lattice: Methods

 \subsection{Data Source and Description}

-This work analyzes experimental data from Ling \textit{et al.}~\cite{pertsinidis_diffusion_2001, kim_dynamical_2020}, which characterized four distinct types of point defects in a 2D hexagonal colloidal crystal: mono- and di-vacancies \cite{pertsinidis_diffusion_2001}, and mono- and di-interstitials \cite{kim_dynamical_2020}.
+This work focuses on the experimental data from Ling \textit{et al.}~\cite{pertsinidis_diffusion_2001, kim_dynamical_2020}, which characterized four distinct types of point defects in a 2D hexagonal colloidal crystal: mono- and di-vacancies (i.e. dual vacancies) \cite{pertsinidis_diffusion_2001}, and mono- and di-interstitials (dual interstitials) \cite{kim_dynamical_2020}.
 The 2D colloidal crystals were formed via self-assembly of sulfate-polystyrene microspheres (diameter $0.3 \,\si{\micro\meter}$) in a highly deionized aqueous solution at room temperature ($T = 295 \,\mathrm{K}$).
 The system was confined between two parallel substrates separated by approximately $2 \,\si{\micro\meter}$, resulting in a single-layer hexagonal lattice with a lattice constant of about $1.1 \,\si{\micro\meter}$.
 The measured binding energy of the crystal was $346 \,k_BT$, confirming that the system is in a deep solid phase where thermally generated defects are negligible \cite{Pertsinidis_2005}.
 Point defects were artificially introduced into the pristine lattice using optical tweezers, after which they migrated independently.

-The temporal evolution of each defect was tracked by defining its position as the center of mass of its constituent disclinations \cite{pertsinidis_diffusion_2001, kim_dynamical_2020}.
+Afterwards, the temporal evolution of each defect was tracked by defining its position as the center of mass of its constituent disclinations \cite{pertsinidis_diffusion_2001, kim_dynamical_2020}.
 This operational definition, employed in the original studies, allows for robust tracking by leveraging the topological structure of the defects.
-By recording the instantaneous lattice configuration over time, the time-series trajectories of the point defects were determined.
+Recording the instantaneous lattice configuration over time gives rise to the time-series trajectories of the point defects in question.

-We quantified the dynamics using time-resolved positional data extracted from the publicly available video datasets associated with Refs.~\cite{pertsinidis_diffusion_2001, kim_dynamical_2020}.
-The specific datasets used in this study are as follows: mono-vacancy ($600$ frames at 60 fps), di-vacancy (600 frames at 60 fps), mono-interstitial (197 frames at 30 fps), and di-interstitial (61 frames at 30 fps).